-In honor of Migraine Awareness Month Patients Rising University will present a video tele-townhall
+In honor of Migraine Awareness Month Patients Rising University presented a video tele-townhall

-To honor of Migraine Awareness Month, on June 12th Patients Rising University will present: Decades of Pain, Generations of Experience – a Facebook Live tele-townhall filmed live from Los Angeles.
-You can join via your phones, tablets or desktop computers and actively participate with comments and questions through the Facebook Live chat tools available.
+To honor of Migraine Awareness Month, on June 12th Patients Rising University presented: Decades of Pain, Generations of Experience – a Facebook Live tele-townhall filmed live from Los Angeles.

 Roughly 28 million migraine sufferers in the United States are women.
 Migraine is one of the leading health problems affecting women today.
 This is why we want to talk to a variety of women, across generations who are living with migraine.